-Under the direction of the Workforce Development Board of South Central Wisconsin, we collaborate with other regional organizations to offer a series of services intended to help young people from ages 14-24 gain academic and occupational goals and eventually join the workforce.
+Under the direction of the Workforce Development Board of South Central Wisconsin, we collaborate with other regional organizations to offer a series of services intended to help young adults, ages 14-21, meet academic and occupational goals and eventually join the workforce.

-Middle College is a bridge-to-college program designed for high school seniors.
-The program helps students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
-Program tracks are available in culinary arts*, healthcare and manufacturing at participating locations.
+Middle College was a bridge-to-college program designed for high school seniors.
+The program helped students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
+Program tracks were available in culinary arts, healthcare and manufacturing at participating locations.

 The Youth Apprenticeship (YA) program is a unique school-to-work program that integrates school-based and work-based learning to instruct students in employability and occupational skills defined by Wisconsin industries.